North American Rockwell OV-10 Bronco: Design

 Operational experience showed some weaknesses in the OV-10's design.
 It was significantly underpowered, which contributed to crashes in Vietnam in sloping terrain because the pilots could not climb fast enough.
-While specifications state that the aircraft could reach 26000 ft, in Vietnam the aircraft could reach only 18000 ft.
+While specifications state that the aircraft could reach 26000 ft, in the Vietnam theatre, the aircraft could reach only 18000 ft.
 Also, no OV-10 pilot survived ditching the aircraft.